faq322/Tehas-Holdem-Hand/README.md

+# Documentation
+The homework has been written in Java Language ( Maven Project ).

+This is partial solution.
+Limitations:
+  * In case of ties, the program sometimes prints wrong or empty result.
+  * When 2 or more people have the same hand values, the program sometimes prints the wrong result.

+# Deployment

+# Task
 Your task is to develop an algorithm for comparing the strength of Texas Hold'em Hands.
 A value of a Texas Hold'em Hand is the best possible value out of all possible subsets of 5 cards from the 7 cards which are formed by 5 board cards and 2 hand cards.